paulchyz/OCI_Streaming_Pipeline/README.md

 ## Lab Steps
 ### Deploy Infrastructure using Resource Manager
-In this section, you will deploy a customized arrangement of Oracle Cloud Infrastructure (OCI) resources, on top of which you will convert your data stream to data that is accessible as structured data from within Autonomous Data Warehouse (ADW).
+In this section, you will deploy a customized arrangement of Oracle Cloud Infrastructure (OCI) resources, on top of which you will convert your data stream to data that is accessible as structured data from within Autonomous JSON Database (AJD).

 The infrastructure resources that comprise this customized arrangement are prescribed as Terraform code, which is an approach to <i>infrastructure as code</i> (IaC).
 OCI supports team-oriented, UI-enabled infrastructure deployment and management using Terraform logic, through a service called Resource Manager.
 You will create a Resource Manager Stack object, which will act as the platform from which you can deploy and manage the infrastructure resources that underpin the data streaming and conversion process.